junxit/us-congress-bills-112/metadata.md

 - 2011-01-31 — Introduced in Senate
 - 2011-01-31 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2012-04-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-159.
+- 2012-04-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-159.
+- 2012-04-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 363.